dashingsoft/pyarmor/README.md

   anyone could generate the license file which works for these obfuscated scripts.

-About the license file of obfuscated scripts, refer to [The License File for Obfuscated Script](https://pyarmor.readthedocs.io/en/latest/understand-obfuscated-scripts.html#the-license-file-for-obfuscated-script)

 A registration code is required to obfuscate big code object or generate private obfuscated scripts.

-- Personal user: one registration code is enough.
-- Company user: one registration code is only used for one project/product.

 For details, refer to [About License](https://pyarmor.readthedocs.io/en/latest/license.html).